truecharts/public/docs/manual/Quick-Start Guides/01-Adding-TrueCharts.md

 - `stable` contains most of our Apps.
 These are considered stable and working.
 - `core` contains important Apps that are used to supply features like "ingress" or advanced networking to our Apps.
+- `games` contains game servers
+- `dependency` contains apps that are mostly used as dependecies.
+This train is not supported, besides from bug fixes.
 - `incubator` These Apps are still in development and/or are not considered to be of high-enough quality.